 Sugar Drives Insulin Resistance

-But glycogen stores fill up quickly, and when they do, insulin is forced to store excess blood sugar as body fat.
+But glycogen stores are not infinite.
+They fill up quickly, and when they do, insulin is forced to store excess blood sugar as body fat instead.
 On a high-sugar diet, this gets out of hand FAST.
-Blood sugar keeps spiking, insulin keeps getting released, and the fat stores rapidly accumulate.
-It’s a vicious cycle particularly when we consider how this situation leads to a general tendency to over eat.
+With nowhere to put the excess blood sugar, fat stores can accumulate pretty rapidly.
+It’s a vicious cycle, particularly when we consider how easy it is to overconsume candy, dessert, and soda.

 Sugar Drives Inflammation

-Inflammation, by the way, refers to a low-grade immune response in the absence of specific disease.
-Think of it as immune system confusion.
+Inflammation is a low-grade immune response in the absence of specific disease.
+Think of it as a harmful effect of immune system confusion.
 It’s good to keep chronic inflammation low if you’d like to live a long, healthy life.

-Here’s where sugar comes in.
+Where does sugar come in?
 High sugar diets have been correlated with chronic inflammation—specifically, with high circulating levels of an inflammatory particle called C-reactive protein, or CRP.

-- By increasing blood sugar levels (hyperglycemia is an inflammatory state)
+- Sugar increases blood sugar levels (hyperglycemia is an inflammatory state).

-- By feeding pathogenic gut bacteria and increasing gut permeability (leaky gut)
+- Sugar feeds pathogenic gut bacteria and increases gut permeability (leaky gut).

-- By decreasing the production of ketones, which have anti-inflammatory effects
+- Sugar decreases the production of ketones, which have anti-inflammatory effects.

 The takeaway is: Eating sugar increases inflammation, and inflammation drives chronic disease.

-Now that you have a framework for understanding the dangers of sugar, let’s look at some specific problems linked to excess sugar intake.
+Now that we’ve laid the framework, let’s look at some specific issues linked to excess sugar intake:

-Finally, sugar consumption creates insulin resistance, which activates fat-storage mode.
-Put it all together and you have a formula for obesity.
+Lastly, sugar consumption leads to insulin resistance, which activates fat-storage mode.
+Put it all together and you have a recipe for obesity.

 #2: Type 2 Diabetes

-Closely linked to obesity is type 2 diabetes, a metabolic disorder defined by high blood sugar, high insulin, high blood pressure, and excess fat mass.
+Closely linked to obesity and insulin resistance is type 2 diabetes, a metabolic disorder defined by high blood sugar, high insulin, high blood pressure, and excess fat mass.